Learning Dynamic Mechanisms in Unknown Environments: A Reinforcement Learning Approach: Main Results

-Our work features several prominent contributions over existing literature in mechanism design learning and online learning of linear MDPs.
+Our work features several prominent contributions to the existing literature in mechanism design learning and online learning of linear MDPs.
 As shown in Theorem~\ref{theorem:ETC} and Theorem~\ref{theorem:OPT}, our work proposes the first algorithm capable of learning a dynamic mechanism with no prior knowledge.
-In particular, we further show that the mechanism learned by Algorithm~\ref{algorithm:LMVL} simultaneously satisfies asymptotic efficiency, asymptotic individual rationality, and asymptotic truthfulness.
-As we will demonstrate in the sequel, the satisfaction of the asymptotic versions of the three mechanism design desiderata are demonstrated through novel decomposition approaches.
-Moreover, Theorem~\ref{theorem:lowerbound} demonstrates that the seller and agents' regrets are minimax optimal up to problem-dependent constants.
+In particular, we further show that the mechanism learned by Algorithm~\ref{algorithm:LMVL} simultaneously satisfies approximate efficiency, approximate individual rationality, and approximate truthfulness.
+As we will demonstrate in the sequel, the satisfaction of the approximate versions of the three mechanism design desiderata is demonstrated through novel decomposition approaches.
+Moreover, Theorem~\ref{theorem:lowerbound} demonstrates that our achieved results are minimax optimal up to problem-dependent constants.